Jessica Kinsey lights up when she talks about Florida A&M University.

-Grambling State was put on probation in 2001 by SACS after financial records from the school dating back to 1997 were found to be inadequate.
+Grambling State was put on probation in 2001 by the Southern Association of Colleges and Schools after financial records from the school dating back to 1997 were found to be inadequate.

 The school has since recovered, but other universities like Morris Brown College haven't done so well.
-SACS stripped Morris Brown of its accreditation in 2002.
+Morris Brown was stripped of its accreditation in 2002.

 But historically black schools that have remained viable have done so not only through academics, but also with a healthy dose of something called in loco parentis.